elliotlings/postcss-viewports/README.md

 [![npm-version]][npm]

-This allows you do add data-[viewport] attributes to your CSS easily, making it easier to control styling for different viewports via the HTML.
+This allows you do add data-[viewport] properties to your CSS easily, making it easier to control styling for different viewports via the HTML.

 It will use any properties preceded by or wrapped by a @viewport rule and add data-[viewport] properties for these properties.

-## Using PostCSS-Viewpoets
+## Using PostCSS-Viewports

-### Setup:
+### Setup

 ```js
 var options = {